 Although the guest checkout can be beneficial when looking from a time perspective; by taking a long term view of customer loyalty – you always want a visitor to make an account with you.

-By encouraging visitors to create an account you can get more information about your them, their habits and assurance they are connected in some way with your brand.
+By encouraging visitors to create an account you can get more information about them, their habits and assurance they are connected in some way with your brand.

+Social media covers a large percentage of our apps (and time).
 Some visitors will be happy to use existing login details from Social Media as quicker sign up options and so won’t be put off by the prospect of repeating their details in ‘another form’.

 There may still be other fields to complete, such as address & payment information, but helping shoppers saves time will make them feel batter about using your site.

-Aside from recovering your abandoned sales and curbing abandonment there is bigger picture here.
+Aside from recovering abandoned sales and curbing abandonment there is bigger picture here.
 It’s about driving loyalty through great customer experiences.

-When people have a negative mobile experience with a brand, they are over 60% less likely to purchase from that brand in the future than if they had a positive experience – so make it right!
+When people have a negative mobile experience with a brand, they are over 60% less likely to purchase from that brand in the future, than if they had a positive experience – so make it right!